Optimisation of Quantum Hamiltonian Evolution: From Two Projection Operators to Local Hamiltonians: From Database Search to More General Projections

 For the Lie-Trotter algorithm, we find that the error $\epsilon$ is inversely proportional to $m$.
 As a specific comparison, to make $\epsilon<10^{-5}$, we needed $p>16$ for the projection operator series, $p>11$ for the reflection operator series (both with $\Delta t=\pi$), and $m>2^{21}$ for the Lie-Trotter algorithm.
 The computational cost $2mp{\cal C}$ of the series expansion algorithms is then of the order $7 \times 10^2{\cal C}$, which is a huge improvement over the corresponding cost $ml{\cal C} = 4\times 10^6{\cal C}$ for the Lie-Trotter algorithm.
 The ratio of the two is consistent with the order of magnitude expectation $(-\epsilon\log\epsilon)$.

 To study the growth of the error with the evolution time, we varied the simulation time $t$, while holding $\Delta t$ and $p$ fixed.
 Our results are illustrated by Fig.\ref{timescaling}.
 For the series expansion algorithms, we find that $\epsilon$ is proportional to $t$, implying that the errors of successive time steps additively accumulate, in accordance with Eq.(\ref{multistepbound}).
 But we also find that for the Lie-Trotter algorithm such additive accumulation of error holds only for $t\lesssim1$.
 Beyond that the error saturates with the saturation value proportional to $\Delta t$.
-This stoppage of error growth for large $t$ indicates cancellations among the errors of different time steps, possibly due to correlations in the periodic evolution beyond the first cycle (period of $\exp(-iH_i t)$ is $2\pi$) \cite{saturation}.
-We note that for $t\gtrsim 1$, we have roughly $m=t/\Delta t\propto t/\epsilon$, and not $m \propto t^2/\epsilon$ as per Eq.(\ref{multisteperr}).
+This stoppage of error growth for large $t$ indicates cancellations among the errors of different time steps, possibly due to correlations in the periodic evolution beyond the first cycle (period of $\exp(-iH_i t)$ is $2\pi$). \footnote{We are unable to figure out whether the error saturation is specific to our choice of the evolution Hamiltonian, Eq.(\ref{oneDlap}), or whether it would hold for more general Hamiltonians as well.} We note that for $t\gtrsim 1$, we have roughly $m=t/\Delta t\propto t/\epsilon$, and not $m \propto t^2/\epsilon$ as per Eq.(\ref{multisteperr}).